petecarapetyan/webappwriter/docs/blog/friendsWithBenefitsIntro.md

 # SPA/MPA and Friends With Benefits

+This article explores the MPA as an alternative to SPAs, using marriage and cars as analogys.

 The single page app (SPA) solves some very obvious problems with developing a cohesive app.
 So much so that it's pretty much the only way we can even imagine developing a site that performs like an app.

-`Alert: This article uses some jarring imagery to jog the psyche.
-Discretion advised.`
+Two analogies to SPA v MPA:

 ## The Car Design Analogy